davestgermain/nostr_relay/docs/lmdb.md

 # Limitations

+As of version 1.10.5, authentication works if you set `service_privatekey` in your config file to a private key used for creating internal events.

-As of version 1.10, authentication and NIP-05 verification do not work with the LMDB backend.
+NIP-05 verification does not yet work with the LMDB backend.

 # Implementation Details